AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### `isEmailAvailable` API

 The default behavior of the [`isEmailAvailable`](https://developer.adobe.com/commerce/webapi/graphql/schema/customer/queries/is-email-available/) GraphQL query and ([`V1/customers/isEmailAvailable`](https://adobe-commerce.redoc.ly/2.4.6-admin/tag/customersisEmailAvailable/#operation/PostV1CustomersIsEmailAvailable)) REST endpoint has changed.
 By default, the API now always returns `false`.
 Merchants can enable the original behavior, which is to return `true` if the email does not exist in the database and `false` if it exists.

+### SKU validation inventory source items API
+Payload containing SKU will now be validated for leading or trailing spaces in `rest/V1/inventory/source-items` API.

 ## 2.4.6